 The Talk is designed to be done with young children between the ages of 6-10.
 Although it covers a topic we are often less than excited to discuss, it’s truly a sweet blessing.
-The girls asked a few questions about God’s plan and what stuck with them most was the rich Scripture included in the study.
-When I did it with the boys, they had a LOT of questions and I was thankful to have the opportunity to discuss these big concepts in a holy context long before their peers gave them other ideas about it.
+The girls asked a few questions about God’s plan, and what stuck with them most was the rich Scripture included in the study.
+When I did it with the boys, they had a LOT of questions, and I was thankful to have the opportunity to discuss these big concepts in a holy context long before their peers gave them other ideas about it.

 Up next is Changes.
 Perfect for boys/girls on the cusp of their teen years, Changes gives kids a biblical perspective on puberty and the changes that are happening to their bodies.
-As an early “bloomer” myself, I want my kids to be equipped with security about their bodies and who God made them to be, so they understand how to deal with these changes when they come.
+As an early “bloomer” myself, I want my kids to be equipped with security about their bodies and who God made them to be so they understand how to deal with these changes when they come.

 Relationships is the final book in the series.
-I must admit, this one provides an incredible foundation for sexual temptations and desires I WISH my parents had given me.
+I must admit, this one provides an incredible foundation for understanding sexual temptations and desires I WISH my parents had given me.
 You’ll want it on your family bookshelf to use between ages 11-14.

-Get Some Accountability in Your Home
+Accountability for Your Home

 Talking about these issues is the first big step in helping you protect your kids.
 The second is to get some accountability.
 I can NOT stress this enough.
 I often meet parents who share horror stories with me about how they found inappropriate images or sites on their computers.
-I promise you, it happens LONG before you would ever expect it.
+I promise you it happens LONG before you would ever expect it.
 Not to mention, we as adults should be holding each other accountable on this topic.

 I highly recommend Covenant Eyes.
 It’s an internet filtering software you can use at home and on all of your family’s devices.
 You get a regular report of activity which gives you the perfect opportunity to have discussions with your kids about danger zones on the internet.